 a ‘ramp-down’ rule, that says if they need to stop the flow, they have to do it more gradually.
 So far, it’s been effective at limiting erosion at those riverbanks.

-This kind of monitoring happens regularly to reduce the impact that hydro energy systems have on the environment.
+This kind of monitoring happens regularly to reduce the impact that hydroelectric power systems have on the environment.

-One of the big advantages of hydro energy is what’s called pumped hydro, which is kind of like turning hydropower systems into giant rechargeable (watery) batteries.
+One of the big advantages of hydropower is what’s called pumped hydro, which is kind of like turning hydro energy systems into giant rechargeable (watery) batteries.

 It starts out the way you’d expect – water falls, turbines turn, hey presto, electricity.
 But instead of letting the water flow on, they catch it in another reservoir below the first.
 That way, they can pump water back

 up to the reservoir it came from and start the process again.

 The clever thing about the system is that the pumping process uses excess electricity – usually during the day when demand is low, and more electricity is coming from solar and wind power.
-Then, when those other renewable resources
+Then, when those other renewable energy

 resources aren’t available, they’ve got water at the ready to make hydroelectricity.